Updated: Oct 6, 2020

 Bad: But talcum, like lotions, aren’t the cheapest and they provide little to no glide whatsoever, so useless for large areas.
 Plus it’s a massive no go for area with moderate to long body hair.

-Good: Now this currently on trial at PowerKnapp and it's likely we may invest in the long run.
-Waxes, usually pre-mixed with oils, are often the best of both worlds bridge between oils and lotions!
+Good: Now this currently on trial at PowerKnapp and it's a medium we may invest into in the long run.
+Waxes, usually pre-mixed with oils, are often the best of both worlds and bridge the gap between oils and lotions!
 They aren’t too messy, smell good, warm up quickly and provide a brilliant glide.
 They also have a long-expiry date if you only massage from time to time!

-Bad: The only real negative is the price.
-They are a high quality though and, if you can find it, I would recommend to give it a go and see if you feel the price reflects its potential!
+Bad: The only real negative is the price, and by far the most expensive medium to get hold of.
+They are a high quality though and, if you can find it, I would recommend to give it a go and see if you feel the price reflects its potential.

 Good: Balms are like the step-brother of waxes, but the parents are more like Lotions meet Talcum.
 They are tougher, provide greater control, aren’t messy and great for isolated areas of tension.